I’ve come to show you the Street of Dreams

 I am on my way to the Athens football derby.
 Panathinaikos v Olympiakos.
 The ‘Derby of the Eternal Enemies’.

 The Apostolos Nikolaidis Stadium is on the main Leoforos Alexandras – Alexandras Avenue – not far north from Athens centre.
 Smaller in size than I’d thought.
 Far louder and fervent and fanatical than I’d ever imagined.

-Most of Greek football supporters support one of these sides, Olympiacos or Panathinaikos – aside from those up north in Greece’s second city of Thessaloniki who, of course, hate them both.
+Most of Greek football supporters follow one of these sides, Olympiacos or Panathinaikos – apart from those up north in Greece’s second city of Thessaloniki who, of course, hate them both.